Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing

 \section{Policy Impact}

-In this section, we discuss the impact of the policy decisions on disease spreading amongst the campus community.
-In particular, we looked at two different modes by which the virus could spread: 1) spreading amongst the people who are in the same place as where you are located.
+This section discusses the impact of the policy decisions on disease spreading amongst the campus community.
+In particular, we looked at two different modes by which the virus could spread: 1) spreading amongst the people in the same place as where they are located.
 We call this vector {\em local spread}.
-2) spreading amongst people that you meet as you travel to and spend time at places other than your primary location.
+2) spreading amongst intercrossing people as they travel to and spend time at places other than the primary location.
 We call this vector {\em mobility spread}.
 Controlling each of these vectors requires different approaches.

 Controlling {\em local spread} requires reducing the density of people in the same location.
 On the other hand, controlling {\em mobility spread} requires reducing the amount of movement outside one's primary location.
 Reducing the density of people, in general, can reduce {\em mobility spread} as well.
 Note: both these approaches can apply in both cases except with different intensities.
 For example, limiting the movement one does in one's primary location can control {\em local spread} but this may not always be practical.